artismarti/recruit/questions.md

 ## Please describe what, as a company, you think of transparency.
 Go into detail about how you provide a transparent environment.

 ## Describe your approach to team building in the office

+## Fast-working, fast-speed, constant changing environments sound great, but what work place adjustments do you make for someone with dyslexia, or an older member of staff?